-As at 31 December 2020, the bank balances of the Group denominated in RMB amounted to approximately RMB60,378,000 (equivalent to HK\$71,247,000) (2019: RMB29,673,000 (equivalent to HK\$32,640,000)), which were deposited with the banks and financial institution in the PRC.
+As at 31 December 2021, the bank balances of the Group denominated in RMB amounted to approximately RMB47,264,000 (equivalent to HK\$56,719,000) (2020: RMB60,378,000 (equivalent to HK\$71,247,000)), which were deposited with the banks and financial institution in the PRC.
 RMB is currently not a free convertible currency in the international market.
 The conversion of RMB into foreign currencies and remittance of RMB out of the PRC are subject to the rules and regulations of foreign exchange control promulgated by the PRC government.

-The effective interest rates of short term bank deposits and bank balances ranged from 0.01% to 0.30% per annum (2019: ranged from 0.01% to 0.30% per annum) as at 31 December 2020.
+The effective interest rates of short term bank deposits and bank balances ranged from 0.01% to 0.30% per annum (2020: ranged from 0.01% to 0.30% per annum) as at 31 December 2021.
 The short term bank deposits have maturity period within three months.
 The Group considered that the fair value of the short term bank deposits and bank balances is not materially different from its carrying amount because of the short maturity period on its inception.

-For the years ended 31 December 2020 and 2019, the Group performed impairment assessment on bank balances and concluded that the probability of defaults of the counterparty banks are insignificant and accordingly no allowance for expected credit losses is provided.
-Details of impairment assessment of bank balances for the years ended 31 December 2020 and 2019 are set out in Note 27.
+For the years ended 31 December 2021 and 2020, the Group performed impairment assessment on bank balances and concluded that the probability of defaults of the counterparty banks are remote and accordingly no allowance for expected credit losses is provided.
+Details of impairment assessment of bank balances for the years ended 31 December 2021 and 2020 are set out in Note 27.